alok-kumar21/Pendora-frontend/README.md

 # Pendora E-Commerce Website

-A full-stack recipe management app where you can search, add to card, add to wishlist, edit address, and view detailed Products.
+Pendora is a full-stack e-commerce application where users can browse products, search items, add them to the cart or wishlist, manage their address, and view detailed product information.

-Built with a React frontend, Express/Node backend, MongoDB database, and JWT-based authentication.
+Built with a **React** frontend, **Node.js/Express** backend, **MongoDB** database

 ---